Kidnapped crime reporter found dead in eastern Mexico

-MEXICO CITY (Reuters) - Assailants kidnapped and killed a reporter who covered the crime beat in Mexico’s Veracruz state, officials said on Thursday, the latest in a series of attacks on journalists amid a relentless drug war across the country.
+MEXICO CITY, June 14 (Reuters) - Assailants kidnapped and killed a reporter who covered the crime beat in Mexico’s Veracruz state, officials said on Thursday, the latest in a series of attacks on journalists amid a relentless drug war across the country.

 Victor Baez, who worked for Mexican daily newspaper Milenio was abducted when he was leaving his office in the town of Xalapa late Wednesday and police found his body in the morning in the city center, said Gina Dominguez, spokeswoman for Veracruz state government.